Gioscia02/ManagerMensa_Android_App/README.md

 7. Manage the cafeteria's wallet
 8. See the expense history
 9. Modify the account's credentials
+10. Schedule a notification to remember a reservetion made

 # How it works
 1. The Retrofit calls to link with the server